Heart Failure

 Congestive heart failure can lead to other conditions, including:

-Anemia: This condition that develops when your blood lacks enough healthy red blood cells or hemoglobin can cause weakness and fatigue.
+Anemia: This condition develops when your blood lacks enough healthy red blood cells or hemoglobin can cause weakness and fatigue.

 Atrial fibrillation: This irregular heart rhythm can increase the risk of stroke and blood clots.

-Cardia cachexia: This unintentional weight loss can be life-threatening without supplemental nutrition.
+Cardiac cachexia: This unintentional weight loss can be life-threatening without supplemental nutrition.

 Impaired kidney function: Decreased kidney function is common in patients with heart failure, and it increases the risks for heart complications, hospitalization and death.

-Leg venous stasis and ulcers: Poor circulation can cause skin to thicken, change color and look shiny.
+Leg venous stasis and ulcers: Poor circulation can cause the skin to thicken, change color and look shiny.
 Hair may fall out and ulcers can develop if you sustain an injury.

 Liver disease: People with heart failure are at risk for developing liver disease.